-The District is the trustee, or fiduciary, for certain amounts held on behalf of students, clubs, and donors for student loans and scholarships.
-The District's fiduciary activities are reported separately in the Statements of Fiduciary Net Position and Changes in Fiduciary Net Position.
+The District's fiduciary activities are reported separately in the Statement of Fiduciary Net Position and Changes in Fiduciary Net Position.
 Net position of fiduciary activities is excluded from the District's net position because the District cannot use fiduciary assets to finance its operations.
 The District is responsible for ensuring that the assets reported in these funds are used for their intended purposes.